-Czech PM Babis courts EU despite Zeman win
+Czech PM Babis courts EU after Zeman win

 Czech 'losers'

-Speaking more broadly about Czech society, Europeum's Bartovic said Zeman was re-elected by the 52 percent of people who felt like 'losers' in the country's post-communist transition.
+Speaking more broadly on the Czech mood, Europeum's Bartovic said Zeman was re-elected by the 52 percent of people who felt like 'losers' in the country's post-communist transition.

-He said unemployment was low, but Czech people wanted the same wages as in Austria or Germany.
+He said unemployment was low, but that Czech people now wanted the same wages as in Austria or Germany.

 He added that voters did not care about Zeman's Kremlin love affair, with just seven percent of people voicing interest in foreign policy in pre-election polls.

-Dostal said Zeman, a 73-year old veteran, also won because he was a "more cunning" campaigner than his rival, Jiri Drahos, a mild-mannered scientist, who came across as "a member of the intellectual elite".
+Dostal said Zeman, a 73-year old political veteran, also won because he was a "more cunning" campaigner than his rival, Jiri Drahos, a mild-mannered scientist, who came across as "part of the intellectual elite".

-Michal Koran, from the Aspen Institute Central Europe, said Zeman made Drahos look bad in the last TV debate when "you could see Drahos being nervous - he tried to attack Zeman, but it didn't look natural."
+Michal Koran, from the Aspen Institute Central Europe, said Drahos looked bad in the final TV debate, when "you could see Drahos being nervous - he tried to attack Zeman, but it didn't look natural."

 Euro-surrealism

-Koran said Zeman would keep on saying sensational things to attract media attention, but that little would change under Babis compared to the previous Czech government.
+Koran said Zeman would keep on saying wild things to attract media attention, but that little would change under Babis compared to the previous Czech government.

-Dostal said Zeman, who calls himself a "euro-federalist" at the same time as backing a Czech EU exit, was a "euro-surrealist".
+Dostal said Zeman, who calls himself a "euro-federalist" even though he wants a Czech EU exit, was a "euro-surrealist".

-He said his re-election meant "business as usual" for Czech-EU affairs, but added that "the Czech Republic and Czech voters missed an opportunity to show a more positive face to Europe" by putting Zeman back in Prague Castle.
+He said his re-election meant "business as usual" for Czech-EU affairs, but added that "the Czech Republic and Czech voters missed an opportunity to show a more positive face to Europe" when they put Zeman back in Prague Castle.